- 1 Assigning a media collection to an application

 Adding media resources to a collection

 After you've created a media resource collection, you can add media resources to it by clicking its link.
-There are two ways you can add media resources to a collection:
+You can then click Add Media Resource to upload a media resource to the collection.

 If this resource is only to be played as TTS (Text-to-Speech), select This announcement plays TTS only.Speech Synthesis Markup Language (SSML).
 After you have entered the TTS text, click Save.